By PBS KIDS

 - Evolving privacy regulations that may require constant updates.

-Daniel Tiger's Storybooks is a divisive education app that is a paid app.
-With a 4.1/5 rating from 40 reviews, it receives mixed feedback from users.
+Daniel Tiger's Storybooks is an established education app that is a paid app.
+With a 4.1/5 rating from 40 reviews, it shows polarized user reception.